andrewcooke/choochoo/docs/analysis.md

   The `x` and `y` values are in the co-ordinates used by web plotting tools (derived from the `latitude` and `longitude`).

+* **Monitor Journals** - a list of the dates (files) with monitor data.

+      d.monitor_journals()

+* **Monitor Steps** and **Monitor Heart Rate** - the raw step and heart rate data.
+Honestly, it's unlikely that you need this.
+Daily statistics are calculated from these values and available via `Data.statistic_journals()`.

+      d.monitor_heart_rate('2018-10-02 10:12:00')

-The various methods above typically take a list of names or SQL patterns.
-The returned DataFrames usually have the date / time information as index.
+The various methods above often take a list of names or SQL patterns.
+Returned DataFrames usually have the date / time information as index.

 ## Plotting Data